ymgan/dwc-dp-examples/organism_interaction/inaturalist/README.md

 # iNaturalist organism interaction test dataset for the DwC-DP publishing model

+This example is based on DwC-DP version 2025-06-10.

 This is dataset is an example of dwc:Organism interactions, with observations captured by the iNaturalist California Pollination Project.

 The process to create the output dataset for the DwC-DP publishing model is as follows: